 Muscle car enthusiasts can debate their favorite engines and vehicle designs for hours, but the list of the biggest muscle car engines is indisputable.

-If you are looking for a vintage muscle car engine with some size and power, we would recommend either the Ford 427 Cammer or Chrysler 426 Hemi as the two biggest muscle car engines.
+If you are looking for a vintage muscle car engine with some size and power, we recommend either the Ford 427 Cammer or Chrysler 426 Hemi as the two biggest muscle car engines.
 They provide incredible horsepower, durability, and torque that is unmatched compared to other competitors.

 A muscle car is unique because they have a massive engine that can provide high performance and great handling.
 These sports cars are usually heavier than most other cars because they use large engines with more horsepower than any other gasoline-powered vehicle.
 There are some amazing engines that we will mention in this guide too.